40 Days for $40 Let’s Get Started!

 So the point of me sharing this is that it’s really important that I get in your brain, and I get you understanding that whatever amount you can commit to doing to yourself consistently is so fucking great, so key.
 And then, because you’re consistent, by doing that, time will expand.
 You’re going to find more time to give to yourself.
 And maybe you never go to an hour.
 That doesn’t mean you won’t have more time, you’ll still have tons of time, because we’re doing 30 minutes every day, feeling so good, so energized, so strong.
 Stamina is amazing.
 And just so connected to you.
 So check out 40 days of Pilates for $40 and let me know what you did in the comments below.
 And whatever you do, as long as you’re doing Pilates, the amount of minutes doesn’t matter.
 The fact you’ve showed up for yourself is what’s important.
 Celebrate that.
 You are awesome.
 Thank you for being here.

-Lesley Logan, NCPT, is the founder of OnlinePilatesClasses.com, the first free online catalogue of Pilates exercise tutorial videos, where you can also find weekly online mat classes and workshops.
-When not teaching from her studio in Los Angeles, Lesley can be found traveling the world leading Pilates retreats, or offering Pilates business coaching to studio owners and other instructors through her private mastermind group.
-Connect with Lesley on instagram @lesley.logan or through the contact page on this site.
+Lesley Logan, a 2nd generation certified Pilates teacher, breathwork, habits and mindset coach, is the founder of OnlinePilatesClasses.com, the first free online catalogue of Pilates exercise tutorials, where you can also find weekly Pilates classes and workshops.
+Teaching Pilates since 2008, she has run multiple studios, has trained hundreds of people to become teachers themselves and has taught thousands of students around the world.
+When not teaching from her studio in Las Vegas, Lesley she’s hosting her podcast Be It Till You See it or traveling the world leading Pilates retreats.
+Connect with Lesley on Instagram @lesley.logan or through the contact page on this site.

 https://onlinepilatesclasses.com/wp-content/uploads/2019/07/1st.webp